satellite-image-deep-learning/techniques/README.md

 * [Self-Attention for Raw Optical Satellite Time Series Classification](https://github.com/MarcCoru/crop-type-mapping)
 * [satflow](https://github.com/openclimatefix/satflow) -> optical flow models for predicting future satellite images from current and past ones
 * [planet-movement](https://github.com/rhammell/planet-movement) -> Find and process Planet image pairs to highlight object movement
+* [UNet-based-Unsupervised-Change-Detection](https://github.com/annabosman/UNet-based-Unsupervised-Change-Detection) -> A convolutional neural network (CNN) and semantic segmentation is implemented to detect the changes between the images, as well as classify the changes into the correct semantic class, with [arxiv paper](https://arxiv.org/abs/1812.05815)

 ## Wealth and economic activity
 The goal is to predict economic activity from satellite imagery rather than conducting labour intensive ground surveys